Introduction

 My mindset for proactiveness was rooted in my college experience.
 I managed the mentorship program for [Club], a student organization that hosted workshops and allocated funding to socially innovative ventures.
 In matching mentors with these ventures, I became intrigued by [Organization].

 This organization’s mission was to distribute surplus medical equipment to medical professionals in developing countries worldwide.
 I was so inspired by their devotion to the cause that I asked myself [Club] slogan, “Why not me?”
 I had to be the agent for the positive change I want to see in this world.
-This motto guided me to think of ways to bring positive systematic changes to society, a spirit I hope to bring to the Booth community as I continue to pursue my passion for mentorship.
+This motto guided me to think of ways to bring positive systematic changes to society, a spirit I hope to bring to the Booth community as I continue to pursue my passion for mentorship.”

-The second essay does a phenomenal job of establishing a narrative that illustrates the applicant’s personal history, which had led them to a formative moment in their life.
+This essay does a phenomenal job of establishing a narrative that illustrates the applicant’s personal history, which had led them to a formative moment in their life.
 The applicant also connects their vocational realization with qualities and driving forces in their life that happen to be in line with values that Booth desires.

 For example, the story about organizing community fundraising for public facilities demonstrates initiative and leadership.
 The applicant also clearly and effectively mentions what they feel they will bring to the Booth community.